liveview-native/live_view_native_stylesheet/README.md

 The `format` passed in during the `use` will define a new `sigil_RULES/2` function within your customer parser.
 The `format` is carried through this function so make sure it matches the `format` used for the sheet itself.

+You *must* implement the `__using__/1` macro and at least `import` `sigil_RULES/2` from your custom parser. `sigil_RULES/2` is injected into your module from `LiveViewNative.Stylesheet.RulesParser`.
+This is also a good place to include other `import`s that are necessary to support the compilation of the final stylsheet.
+In the example above `import MyCustomRulesHelpers` may include additional helpers available to your parser's rule set.

+You *must* implement the `parse/1` function as this is your primary hook for parsing the rules found within the body of each class from the sheet

 ## Writing stylesheets